Eddie Hearn on Selling Matchroom For 5 Billion | E58

 Notable Quotes

-Success requires understanding what you're willing to sacrifice and whether those sacrifices align with your values
+Success requires understanding what you're willing to sacrifice and being honest about that cost

 Products Mentioned